SteveBarnett/Remixing/_thinking/map.md

 - Notice the playful nature of everything.
 There's exploring and realising, playing hide and seek.
 (The cosmos is playful)
 - Leave things as they are, without adding a story or a label.
 - “What wants attention or acceptance right now?” (from Trusting the Gold).
-- Things that happen, our imperfections, are signposts on the Path, not obstacles to the Way.
+- <span id="signposts">Things that happen, our imperfections, are signposts on the Path, not obstacles to the Way.</span>
 - Be generous, give generously.
 - Work with what you find in the chaos of the world.